ahmed-tarek-2004/Linux_Config/README.md

 # conf

-A highly customizable configuration repository by [ahmed-tarek2023] for various tools, shells, and environments.
+A highly customizable configuration repository for various tools, shells, and environments.
 This repo is designed to enhance and personalize the development and desktop experience through scripts, themes, and settings.

 ## Table of Contents